mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 !!! note

     The first time you run `hatch run lint` it may take a couple of minutes, since pre-commit needs to setup linting environments.
-Subsequent runs reuse these environments and will be much faster.
+Subsequent runs reuse these environments and are much faster.

 `hatch run lint` runs the pre-commit hooks on all (not only staged) files.
 You can run an individual hook, for example `mypy`, on all files by running `hatch run lint mypy`.